Prince William reveals role that took a toll on his mental health

 Prince William has opened up about the toll that working as an air ambulance pilot took on his mental health.

-The Prince of Wales appeared on BBC Radio 1’s Men’s Health Special on Wednesday evening (18 February), discussing male mental health and suicide.
+The Prince of Wales appeared on BBC Radio 1’s Mental Health Special on Wednesday evening (18 February), discussing male mental health and suicide.

 He explained that witnessing difficult situations and supporting “distraught” families as an air ambulance pilot began to impact him personally.